andizimmerer/andizimmerer.github.io/content/posts/lfx-tikv/index.md

 And this is exactly what a "coprocessor" makes possible: it provides a defined set of operators (like filters, mappings, count, sum, ...) that can be executed directly on the storage server, like a simplified query engine.
 It can even do aggregates, but of course, the individual results of every node need to be combined in the end.
 And this is also exactly what TiKV and most other database systems are currently doing.

-But now, we want to take this one step further.
+However, we want to take this one step further.
 A few years ago, Google came up with a "pluggable coprocessor" framework for BigTable (see [Jeff Dean's talk at LADIS '09, slide 66-67](https://de.scribd.com/doc/21631448/Dean-Keynote-Ladis2009)).
 It's not exposed to the user, so unfortunately you can't use it, but they use it internally.
 The idea is that you can deploy *arbitrary* programs that are run directly on storage nodes!
 This can save a lot of network bandwidth and utilize the existing hardware resources of storage nodes.
 This means that we go from *a fixed set of provided operators* that can be executed on storage nodes to *arbitrary code*.

 How does this look like?
 You first develop a "coprocessor" that follows a certain interface for the database.
 The coprocessor has direct data access (so you have to be careful not to mess things up).
 Then you deploy the "coprocessor plugin" to the database.
 After it has been activated, you can send requests to the coprocessor, the coprocessor processes the request and returns the desired result.
 But because we are dealing with a *distributed* database, you only get results from individual nodes; so you might need to merge them.